PetoLau/jekyll-now/_posts/2016-11-12-Forecast-electricity-consumption-with-similar-day-approach-in-R.md

 Looks like Food Sales & Storage buildings have relatively small size.
 On the other hand, Commercial Property buildings have very variable size.

-Now try to combine metadata with real electricity consumption data and see interesting relations between them.
+Now try to combine meta data with real electricity consumption data and see interesting relations between them.
 Load all `.csv` files containing electricity consumption in one `data.table` by functions `rbindlist` and `lapply`.
 See the structure of these data and change the column names. `V2` to `ID` and `dttm_utc` to `date`.

 {% highlight r %}